-A mountainous and densely-populated overseas department of France, Martinique's French and Creole heritage is mirrored in its customs, food and languages.
+A mountainous and densely-populated overseas department of France, the Caribbean island of Martinique has a French and Creole heritage.

 Tourism flourishes and it is the birthplace of the African-French music form "the Beguine".

 Despite a reliance on aid from Paris, Martinique has one of the higher standards of living in the region.
 Serious protests at rising prices and persistent unemployment flared in 2009 on Martinique and other French Caribbean islands, prompting France to negotiate more aid and the promise of constitutional reform.